-Affiliate marketing is actually what Alex and I used to earn our very first bit of income on our first blog, and we now earn over $50,000/month in affiliate marketing revenues alone!
+It’s how Alex and I earned our very first bit of income on our first blog, and we now earn over $50,000/month in affiliate marketing revenues alone!

 What is Affiliate Marketing?

-This commission can be a set amount or a percentage of the sale and is determined by the company/owner of the affiliate product.
+This commission can be a set amount or a percentage of the sale or a set dollar amount and is determined by the company/owner of the affiliate product.